About this listing

 This space was built as a Model T Garage in 1926 behind a 1915 bungalow but it has had a face lift and has taken on a new life as a cozy, warm freestanding studio made mostly from reclaimed materials.
 A "tiny house" if you will, sweetly positioned between fruit trees and a garden sitting area.

 The sleeping loft comfortably sleeps two and there is a futon below the loft where one can enjoy a book while the other naps above.
 Occasionally you will hear the trains in the distance which adds a touch of nostalgia and you get to wake to the relaxing clucking and cooing of the neighborhood hens as this area has a nice spattering of urban farms and lots of mature trees.

 The table pictured here has been replaced with a "garden shed" counter that houses a small, removable basin sink.
 There is also a rustic, rough hewn armoire to hang clothes and tuck away your backpacks.
 The little kitchenette corner is stocked with utensils, a two burner cooktop, a mini fridge, a microwave, coffee grinder and a coffee press.

-The studio's setup is more akin to a cabin, and as many cabins go, there is no no bathroom. you will be given a key to the main house so please feel comfortable enough to come in and use the facilities.
+The studio's setup is more akin to a cabin, and as many cabins go, there is no bathroom.
+You will be given a key to the main house so please feel comfortable enough to come in and use the facilities.